andregalastri/tutorials/archcraft/Troubleshooting.md

 ## PERMISSION DENIED FOR SHARED FOLDERS ON VIRTUAL BOX

-On the guestRun the following command on the guest
+On the guest side, run the following command
 ```bash
 sudo usermod -aG vboxsf $USER
 ```